Marguerite Gourdan: 23 rue Dussoubs

 As soon as they left the hospital, the two women began to execute their plan.
-In 1774, on the corner of Rue Saint-Sauveur and Rue des Deux-Portes (now rue Dussoubs), they established a temple dedicated to the goddess Venus with all the luxury and comfort available at the time.
+In 1774, on the corner of Rue Saint-Sauveur and rue des Deux-Portes (now rue Dussoubs), they established a temple dedicated to the goddess Venus with all the luxury and comfort available at the time.
 It was adjoined by a rich and ancient hotel owned by Charles-François Baude.
-The building's sober facade inspired confidenceL: it housed an antique shop in which a staircase led to the first floor, through which distinguished visitors could enter discreetly.
+The building's sober façade inspired confidence, it housed an antique shop in which a staircase led to the first floor, through which distinguished visitors could enter discreetly.
 The house was to become the most famous brothel in 18th century France.

 Justine Paris did not benefit from this new partnership for long.
-In November 1773, she died, carried away by the syphilis that had led her to Bicetre.
-Gourdan gave a funeral oration in her honour on November 14, 1773 at a gathering of Paris's elite prostitutes and madams organised by the Prince of Conti at his residence.
+In November 1773, she died, carried away by the syphilis that had led her to Bicêtre.
+Gourdan gave a funeral oration in her honour on 14 November 1773 at a gathering of Paris's elite prostitutes and madams organised by the Prince of Conti at his residence.
 Gourdan did not consider taking a new partner and continued to manage the establishment alone.
 She quickly set up a network of procurers in both the provinces and the capital.
 She lodged and fed her boarders who worked in the brothel, to whom she was known as "mother."
-In addition, she supplied the apparels necessary for their trade.
+In addition, she supplied the apparel necessary for their trade.

 Gourdan enacted twenty articles that the residents must adhere to.
-In addition, she wrote a set of instructions for a young lady who wants to make a fortune with the charms she has received from nature.
+In addition, she wrote a set of instructions "for a young lady who wants to make a fortune with the charms she has received from nature".